Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case

 \begin{rmk} If $\YY$ is relatively stable and $\XX=\YY/G$, since $\YY$ cannot contain vanishing nodes, we have $\Sing(\YY_s)=f^{-1}(\Sing(\XX_s))$, where $f: \YY\to \XX$ is the cover map and $\Sing(\XX_s)$ and $\Sing(\YY_s)$ are the respective sets of nodes of the semistable models $\XX$ and $\YY$. \end{rmk}

 A relatively stable model $\Yrst$ can only exist if the curve $Y$ has semistable reduction; moreover, since $\Yrst$ is semistable and contains no (-1)-lines, it is clear that $\Yrst \leq \Ymini$.
 It is also clear from the definition that the property of being relatively stable is preserved and reflected under arbitrary extensions of $R$.
-Finally, we observe that, if the cover $Y\to X$ is trivial, a relatively stable model of $Y$ is nothing but a stable model.

 \begin{prop} The relatively stable model, if it exists, is unique. \begin{proof} Let $\YY_1$ and $\YY_2$ two relatively stable models, and let $\YY_3$ be the minimal model dominating them both; by minimality, each vertical component of $\SF{\YY_3}$ is the strict transform of a component of $\SF{\YY_1}$ or of a component of $\SF{\YY_2}$.
 Since $\YY_1$ and $\YY_2$ are $\le \Ymini$, we also have $\YY_3\le \Ymini$; moreover, the model $\YY_3$ is semistable since it lies between the semistable model $\YY_1$ and its minimal desingularization $\Ymini$.
 Since the special fibers of $\YY_1$ and $\YY_2$ only contain vertical (-2)-curves, the same is true for $\YY_3$, thanks to \Cref{Minus12LinesStrictTransformRelative}.
 Suppose by way of contradiction that $\YY_3 \gneq \YY_1$: this means that some node $Q$ of $\SF{\YY_1}$ is replaced, in $\SF{\YY_3}$, by a chain of $m$ nodes and $m-1$ (-2)-curves (with $m>1$).
 But since $\SF{\YY_3}$ does not contain horizontal (-2)-curves, \Cref{prop galois cover desingularizing} forces $Q$ to be vanishing of thickness 2, which is a contradiction, since $\SF{\YY_1}$ does not contain vanishing nodes.
 Hence, we have $\YY_1=\YY_3$, which is to say that $\YY_1\ge \YY_2$; now we get $\YY_1= \YY_2$ by symmetry. \end{proof} \end{prop}